 “Before going live you need to make sure your content tells a story and it's properly set up for your readers to consume.”

 So, what do you need to check content-wise?

 Story: Make sure your content identifies clearly what you or your business offers.
-The usual places used to present your message would be :
+To present your message the best places tend to be:

 - About us/me page